 Holidays at the Harbor

 Help spread holiday cheer at the National Harbor!
-Grab some complimentary hot cocoa and watch a festive fireworks display, then take in the nightly lighting of the Christmas tree and snag a picture with Santa by the Capital Wheel.
+Grab complimentary hot cocoa and watch a festive fireworks display.
+Take in the nightly lighting of the Christmas tree and snag a picture with Santa by the Capital Wheel.
 Loaded with fun activities day and night, this is a holiday event not to miss.

 CTA: More Holiday Fun